Sharp adaptive and pathwise stable similarity testing for scalar ergodic diffusions: Proof of the minimax results

-\end{itemize} Summing up, we have shown so far that there exists $T_0$ and a constant $C'=C'(T_0)>1$ not depending on $k$ such that for $T\geq T_0$, Next, we analyse the deterministic exponent and plug in the definitions of $A_{T,k}$, $K_k$ from \eqref{eqp: 5.1_notation} and of the optimal constant $c_*$ given in \eqref{eq: c_optimal}.
-This yields It remains to show that both the fraction of the invariant density and $w_k$ and that of the $L^2$-norms are close enough to one.
+Next, we analyse the deterministic exponent and plug in the definitions of $A_{T,k}$, $K_k$ from \eqref{eqp: 5.1_notation} and of the optimal constant $c_*$ given in \eqref{eq: c_optimal}.
+This yields

+It remains to show that both the fraction of the invariant density and $w_k$ and that of the $L^2$-norms are close enough to one.
 For the first one, things get easier, if we can express its order in $T$ without dependence on $k$.
 First of all, we use that $w_k = q_{b_k}(y_k) K_T^\beta(0)^{(2\beta+1)/\beta}$ and hence,

 where $a_T = (\log(T)/T)^{\beta/(2\beta+1)}$.
 This can be seen by following the lines of the proof of Lemma \ref{lemma_quotient_densities}.
 For $\beta\geq 1$ we have $K_T^\beta(0)=1$, for $\beta<1$ we have $K_T^\beta(0) = (1-T^{-\beta})$.
 By a Taylor expansion at $x=0$, we have for $\alpha>0$ that $(1-x)^{-\alpha} = 1+\mathcal{O}(x)$ as $\alpha (1-x)^{-\alpha-1}$ is bounded for $0\leq x\leq\frac12$ and hence for each $\beta>0$ and $T$ large enough such that $T^{-\beta}\leq\frac12$,